Financial Institutions who use TraQline can see the future.

 - As a private equity company, I invest in large businesses, how competitive is my target company in the marketplace?

-- What competitive threats exist for how is Amazon doing vs. Lowe’s or Home Depot
+- What competitive threats exist for Amazon vs. Lowe’s or Home Depot

 Why is TraQline the best source for Retailer & Manufacturer performance?